-This is the amount you are expected to pay when you visit a doctor, go to urgent care, or to the emergency room.
+You are expected to pay this amount when you visit a doctor, go to urgent care, or the emergency room.
 These terms are often used interchangeably, but they are a little different.

-There are usually four different co-pay amounts for four separate types of doctor visits.
-The lowest co-pay is generally the one you pay to visit your regular doctor, pediatrician, or obstetrician.
+There are usually four different co-pay amounts for four various doctor visits.
+The lowest co-pay is when you pay to visit your regular doctor, pediatrician, or obstetrician.
 Often, a slightly higher co-pay is charged for a visit to a specialist.
-This can include specialties such as dermatology, ear, nose and throat (ENT) specialists, surgeons, and many more.
+This can include specialties such as dermatology, ear, nose, and throat (ENT) specialists, surgeons, and many more.
 Finally, there are usually two set co-pay amounts for either an urgent care or emergency room visit.
-Emergency room visits usually carry the highest co-pay amount.
+Emergency room visits typically carry the highest co-pay amount.

-Co-insurance usually refers to a percentage of the total cost that you are required to pay, especially for more unusual treatments and tests.
+Co-insurance usually refers to a percentage of the total cost you must pay, especially for more unusual treatments and tests.

-Much like your auto insurance, a health care deductible is the amount you are expected to pay before your benefits kick in.
+Much like your auto insurance, a health care deductible is the amount, you are expected to pay before your benefits kick in.
 Co-insurance amounts do not usually count toward fulfilling your deductible requirements.
 In most cases, regular office visits also won’t be charged toward your deductible.
-Things like lab work, medical tests, and hospital visits are the types of costs that will count toward your deductible.
-Once you have paid out the full amount of the deductible, your policy will cover everything else at the set amount.
+Things like lab work, medical tests, and hospital visits are the costs that will count toward your deductible.
+Once you have paid out the deductible, your policy will cover everything else at the set amount.

 If you have other family members on your policy, you may have two deductible amounts-one per individual and one per family.
 Once the family limit is met, no further deductible payments are required.

-Most insurance policies carry a yearly out of pocket limit; this means that there is a limited amount of money you will have to pay out of pocket in that year.
-After this limit is reached for the year, insurance will cover the rest of your medical care in full.
-This limit protects you in the event of a serious illness or injury that results in a lot of medical bills.
+Most insurance policies carry a yearly out-of-pocket limit; this means that there is a limited amount of money you will have to pay out of pocket in that year.
+After this limit is reached for the year, insurance will cover the rest of your medical care.
+This limit protects you in the event of a severe illness or injury that results in many medical bills.

 Please contact us for more information.Continue Reading